By Connie Matthiessen

 “We know that writing helps kids learn,” says Carrie Heath Phillips, a program director for the Council of Chief State Officers.
 “Kids should be doing more writing in all subject areas, including science and social studies.
 And not just a paragraph here and there, but regular writing in all their classes."
 (See writing samples for fourth and fifth grades.)

 If all this sounds like your child is about to be hit by a ton of encyclopedia-inspired assignments, hold your fire.
 Though there’s plenty of consensus about the importance of nonfiction reading and writing, exactly how and when it will affect your child’s classroom remains to be seen.
-Many schools and districts today have been hit hard by budget cuts, and will have to balance the new Common Core guidelines with the demands of high stakes testing.
+Many schools and districts today have been hit hard by revenue cuts, and will have to balance the new Common Core guidelines with other budget demands.

 In the meantime it can’t hurt to add some facts to your child’s fairytales.
 After all, nonfiction isn’t about limiting their imagination, but opening their minds to the world of learning, wherever it resides.